 Those developing AI and using training data would be wise to exercise caution and consider the rights subsisting in the content that they wish to use, taking voluntary steps such as licence agreements with rightsholders before scraping content and using it for AI training.

-Content owners should also consider what steps they can take to avoid their content being scraped.
+Content owners should also consider what steps they can take to avoid their content being scraped and used in this way.
 Updating terms and conditions is one helpful step to clarify the position, at least in the case of more IP-aware developers.
 Pay-walling content may also help, as noted above, but this can be a difficult decision depending on your business model given that it has the potential to exclude large numbers of users who are not willing to pay.
-Technical steps such as the aforementioned robots.txt method are also advisable, but should be done with care and requires a proactive approach.
+Technical steps such as the aforementioned robots.txt method are also advisable, but should be done with care and require a proactive approach.

 End users of AI should be similarly cautious.
 As noted above and in our previous AI blog post, the outputs produced by generative AI models could potentially infringe another party’s IP rights, leaving the user open to the possibility of infringement proceedings.